ibrahimmkhalid/ibrahimmkhalid.github.io/src/content/blog/humane-tech-hackathon/index.md

 Gisela worked on the frontend, making sure that the user was able to navigate the page with ease.
 React was used for the frontend along with tailwind for styling.
-The app was hosted on vercel.
+The app was hosted using a readily available hosting platform.

 Amarpreet was the main source of political knowledge for our application, giving us the insights and performing the research needed so that we were on